Insulin aspart (rys)

 Store NovoRapid® FlexPen® that are not being used between 2°C and 8°C in a refrigerator (not in or too near the freezer section or cooling element).

-Do not keep the NovoRapid® FlexPen® that you are using, or that you are carrying as a spare, in a refrigerator.
-You can use it up to 4 weeks below 30°C after taking it out of the refrigerator.
+Keep the NovoRapid® FlexPen® that you are using, or that you are carrying as a spare, either below 30°C or in a refrigerator (2°C - 8°C).
+You can use it for up to 4 weeks.
 Discard NovoRapid® FlexPen® after 4 weeks even if there is still some NovoRapid® left in it.

 The NovoRapid® in NovoRapid® FlexPen® must not be frozen, or exposed to excessive heat or light.
 Protect the NovoRapid® in NovoRapid® FlexPen® from light by keeping the pen cap on when not in use.

 Never use NovoRapid® FlexPen® after the expiry date printed on the label and carton.